 You can’t just keep warm or hot tomato sauce in the refrigerator while it’s right off the stove.
 When you finish cooking your sauce, allow it to reach a temperature lower than 140 F before refrigerating it.

 This is essential as rapid cooling in the refrigerator targets the exterior of the sauce first, while the inner sections are either hot or very warm.
-Warmer food tends to spread newborn bacteria to the cold sauce around, thereby mold quickly.
+Warmer food tends to spread newborn bacteria to the cold sauce around, thereby molding quickly.

 You actually reduce the risk of spoilage by letting the temperature gradually lower over 30-40 minutes at room temperature.
 If you are preparing big pots of tomato sauce, get a cooling stick that you fill with water and freeze.

 Use that stick to stir the sauce for a few minutes to bring down the temperature of the tomato sauce.
-This will also help you you put it in the refrigerator quicker.
+This will also help you put it in the refrigerator quicker.

 Another option is to use your sink (if the pot is small enough).
 Plug the sink, and fill it halfway with cold water, and add some ice if you can.
 Place the tomato sauce pot in the icewater, and stir continuously for about half an hour.